DisruptivelyUseful/handheld-light-graffiti/README.md

 Hi, we are based in Portland, OR and we are here to help you build a handheld light projector from relatively accessible hardware store parts.
 If you scroll down this page a bit you will find TONS of additional detail on how to build this projector.

+If you follow our suggestions of what to buy and use the links we provide here, this should cost around $45-50 in materials, (cheaper if you find used parts on your own).

 PLEASE NOTE: We have worked hard to give details for the specific build we know works, but hope that people will also try to design similar, not exact copies.
 This is because A) The exact parts needed for this build may be difficult to source in the future, though similar parts should always be available and B) Alternate builds could quite possibly have advantages of their own, such as lowering cost or improving projection throw.

 This project is also completely open source, meaning that you can make, share, use, alter, and yes, even sell this design or any similar design, with no credit or attribution needed.
 This information is yours.